rimram31/dz_smarthome/README.md

 # Alexa Domoticz Smart Home skill

 Sorry, I'm no more supporting this code, free to use and/or copy it.
-I'm using today (in addition to domotiicz) Home Assistant with my alexa_smarthome skill driving. domoticz driven by HA as a slave (using an Alexa plugins!).
+I'm using today (in addition to domotiicz) Home Assistant with my alexa_smarthome skill.
+Domoticz devoces are driven by HA as a slave (using an Alexa plugins!).

 ## Presentation